Yujie12345/TarotWeb/README.md

 # Tarot Card Reading Website

 A single-page website for drawing three Tarot cards and generating AI-powered readings.
 Built with the Rider Tarot Deck, the website features a mystical dark violet theme and interactive functionality.
+The website was generated using Cursor WITHOUT coding.

 ## Features
 - **Draw Cards**: Click a button to select three cards from the deck randomly.